Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Introduction

 \section{Introduction}

 Single image super-resolution (SISR), which aims to reconstruct a high-resolution (HR) image from a low-resolution (LR) image, stands as a foundational task in computer vision given its capacity to serve the input for various other vision applications.
-While the majority of recent super-resolution (SR) techniques utilize PixelShuffle~\cite{Authors27} based on the convolutional layers as the decoding function~\cite{Authors1, Authors15, Authors16, Authors17, authors34, authors35}, this approach exhibits a notable limitation in that it can only upscale images with a predetermined scale.
+While the majority of recent super-resolution (SR) techniques utilize PixelShuffle~\cite{Authors27} based on the convolutional layers as the decoding function~\cite{Authors1, Authors15, Authors16, Authors17, authors34, authors35}, the approach exhibits a notable limitation in that it can only upscale images with a predetermined scale.
 To address this constraint, arbitrary-scale SR methods~\cite{Authors13, Authors14, authors31, authors32, authors33, authors36, authors37, authors38} have been introduced, most of them incorporating a multi-layer perceptron (MLP) as the decoder.

 These methods can handle SR at various target scales, which is advantageous since only a single model is required for upscaling images to various resolutions.
 Nonetheless, these methods place a substantial computational burden, as each pixel necessitates processing by a single resource-intensive MLP decoder.
 Consequently, they still struggle to provide the essential efficiency required for practical applications, particularly when dealing with the reconstruction of images on a large scale.
+Furthermore, these studies predominantly neglect the computational burden while emphasizing the network's reconstruction capability.